the-raspberry-pi-guy/UniVision/README.md

 https://www.youtube.com/watch?v=XtQeyhVP8pg&feature=youtu.be

 # Overview
 UniVision is a system that uses **cloud-based face identification** to accurately record and monitor the attendance of University students in lectures via a **video livestream**.
 Accessed over an easy-to-use **web interface**, our software uses a standard webcam and **Microsoft Azure web services** to determine people coming into a lecture theatre.
-Trained using **machine-learning algorithms** on only a small sample of images, UniVision uses **Microsoft Azure's Face API** - a **REST API** with a high level of accuracy - to quickly and efficently inform a lecturer as to whether a student is present in the class.
+Trained on only a small sample of images (no need for large sample sets), UniVision uses **Microsoft Azure's Face API** to quickly and efficently inform a lecturer as to whether a student is present in the class.
 In the background, an **SQL Azure database** stores a catalogue of students, their course information and timetables, amongst other information.
-Using our code, statistics like lecture attendance and other averages can be calculated and presented to the user.
+Using our program, statistics like lecture attendance and other averages can be calculated and presented to the user.

 # The Problem?
 A fact that many students do not like to own up to is that attendance at lectures is critical to education success.
 In a first year "Intro to Linear Algebra" course at the University of Edinburgh, missing just 2 lectures brought an average student's final grade down by 20%.
 Missing more caused an even steeper decline, with students who were absent in 5-10 lectures passing at a rate of less than 50%.
 This is a clear problem, with much evidence elsewhere: https://scholar.google.co.uk/scholar?hl=en&as_sdt=0%2C5&q=lecture+attendance+and+exam+results&btnG=